A healthy makeover for a European cult snack: Say hello to the sugar free kinder milk slice.

-When I grew up in Germany, it was just the coolest snack.
-The kid that had a "Milchschnitte" in his pocket was the boss.
-You'd pull it out of your sensible parka during break time and everyone would envy you (unless someone else had a kinder surprise perhaps - chocolate and toys combined always win).
+When I grew up in Germany, the kinder milk slice was just the coolest snack.
+The kid that had a "Milchschnitte" in his or her pocket was the boss.

 Here's a screen shot from the kinder.co.uk website, listing the ingredients of the milk slice: